adityatandon15/wedding/README.md

 Modified work originally done by @rampatra.
-Extended his wedding-website with new features to form my engagement-website.
+Extended his wedding-website with new features to form my wedding-website.